andyjrII/swbchurch/plan.md

 - Date and text search filter for events & sermons
 - work on error page
 - Payment Gateway
-- Add modal/popup to each image in the gallery
+- Add modal/popup to each image in the gallery to make then bigger
+- Find a way to put <pre> element for content details from DB
+- E-Book sales Section
+- Daily Devotional Section

 ###########################
 Admin login